Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 - e.g. normals, intersections, unions
 - in all dimensions and mixing them
 - proving trigonometric, geometric and other theorems with ease
+- applicable not only for robotics, but also e. g. quantum theory, Maxwell's equations, cristallography, image processing

 GA is like an onion, starting simple with option to solve complex problems with more advanced methods:
 - vector and matrix calculations